-You know the old saying – “you only get one change to make a good first impression”.
+You know the old saying – “you only get one chance to make a good first impression”.
 Even if you regularly carry gum, mints, and perfume, leave those smokes at home.
-Many people consider smoking a repulsive habit, and even if they don’t, they may not want to hire someone who’s going to take hourly cigarette breaks.
+Many people consider smoking a repulsive habit, and even if they don’t, they may not want to

 Prepare Technologically, and Prepare Well

 If a presentation is part of your interview process, make sure you’ve tested whatever technology you’re using and that you know how to work it.
 Nothing looks more unprofessional than bumbling around with a machine while your interviewer looks on impatiently.

 When to Have the Salary Talk